4. CALYPSO Parameters

 MoleculesPath = dict of string

 The path of molecules.
-And the molecular name in FormulaUnit will be parsered by this key.
+And the molecular name in FormulaUnit will be parsed by this key.

 Default: {}